escopecz/veetr/docs/HARDWARE.md

 ## ESP32 Compatibility

-This dashboard is designed to work with the Luna Sailing ESP32 firmware that transmits data via BLE with these characteristics:
+This dashboard is designed to work with the Veetr ESP32 firmware that transmits data via BLE with these characteristics:

 - **Service UUID:** `12345678-1234-1234-1234-123456789abc`
 - **Data UUID:** `87654321-4321-4321-4321-cba987654321`
 - **Command UUID:** `11111111-2222-3333-4444-555555555555`
-- **Device Name:** `Luna_Sailing`
+- **Device Name:** `Veetr`

 ## Data Format